-Land use and land cover maps made on the MapBiomas Amazon scale (30m pixel) and large time series are impractical in vector format.
-All data processing is performed in raster format, pixel by pixel.
+Large time series of land cover and land use maps generated at the scale that MapBiomas Amazonía works (30 m pixels) are not practical in vector format.
+All data processing is done in raster format, pixel by pixel.

 expand_more 7.
 Can I download the data in Shapefile format?

-There is no such possibility in the MapBiomas Amazon platform.
-The vectorization of maps is extremely expensive and impractical for the whole territory.
-The recommended solution, if you want to work with vectors, is to download the data, make the territorial or spatial cut of your interest and then vectorize with your favorite software.
+There is no such possibility on the MapBiomas Amazon platform.
+Map vectorization is extremely expensive in terms of computational resources and impractical for the whole territory.
+The recommended solution, if you want to work with vector, is to download the data, make the territorial or spatial cutout of your interest and then vectorize with your preferred software.

 expand_more 8.
 Is MapBiomas Amazon data public?

-Yes, the MapBiomas Amazon data is public and free for non-commercial use or for public interest purposes.
+Yes, MapBiomas Amazon data are public and free for non-commercial use or for public interest purposes.

 expand_more 9.
 Is it possible to work with MapBiomas Amazon data in the cloud without having to download them?

-Yes, the MapBiomas Amazon collections are available as layers (assets) on the Google Earth Engine platform and can be accessed, processed and analyzed directly on the platform without the need to download the data.
+Yes, MapBiomas Amazonia collections are available as layers (assets) on the Google Earth Engine platform and can be accessed, processed, and analyzed directly on the platform, without the need to download the data.

 expand_more 10.
 How can I cite the MapBiomas Amazon data?